runionnayrb/BOREALIS/replit.md

 - **Real-time Updates**: WebSocket server for live attendance and tick sheet updates.
 - **Geofencing**: Server-side geolocation validation using Haversine formula (100-meter radius from La Perle venue: 25.1872° N, 55.2674° E).
 - **Role-Based Access Control**: Middleware-based authorization for 'stage_management' or 'admin' roles.
+- **Date Formatting**: Timezone-safe date parsing using split-and-construct approach to prevent off-by-one day errors in non-UTC timezones.
+Report dates stored as YYYY-MM-DD are parsed by splitting into components and constructing with local timezone.

 ### Feature Specifications
 - **Secure Authentication**: Login/signup with hashed passwords and session management.